ATTENDANCE POLICY AND SUPPORT

-We believe that making the commitment to showing up is the most important contribution to student success at Anderson.
-Students that arrive to school on time and ready to learn every day are more likely to be at grade level in reading and math, attain better grades, learn and retain content knowledge and stay on track to graduate college and/or career ready in high school.
+We believe that making the commitment to show up is the most important contribution to student success at Diedrichsen.
+Students that arrive at school on time and ready to learn every day are more likely to be at grade level in reading and math, attain better grades, learn and retain content knowledge and stay on track to graduate college and/or career ready in high school.
 It is never too early to start building habits that prepare your child for success at school and ultimately high school graduation.

 Chronic Absenteeism started being reported in 2017-2018 due to a Federal Mandate.
 Because all students who are absent for any reason who miss 10% or more of school days will be labeled Chronically Absent and students who receive instruction are not counted in Chronic Absenteeism, WCSD had to change the attendance procedure.

-- Assist your students with preparing for school in the morning and make a plan to arrive on time.
+- Assist your students with preparing for school in the morning and making a plan to arrive on time.

-- check Infinite Campus to make sure attendance is accurate and to make sure make-up work is completed and returned to the school.
+- Check Infinite Campus to make sure attendance is accurate and to make sure make-up work is completed and returned to school.

-- provide make-up work within 2 days to the student upon request.
+- Provide make-up work within 2 days for the student upon request.

 Students have a number of days absent, plus one beginning the day when the teacher provided the make-up work to complete and return the make-up work to the teacher.